 He’s been flying under the radar in the read hot Côtes-de-Bordeaux region for far too long, making exceptional blends with purity, grace and agebillity.
 Wine Enthusiast just last week called the wines, “some of the region’s most exciting and accessible wines”.
 At today’s price, that is surely the case.

-The Roque le Mayne Côtes-de-Bordeaux 2018 is rich and elegant.
+The new 2019 Roque le Mayne Côtes-de-Bordeaux is a rich and elegant Right Bank expression.
 Vibrant and youthful, it displays fresh notes of red and blueberries, with a refreshing minerality and a touch of earth.
-It’s a classic Right-Bank style blend that can be enjoyed with pretty much anything on a table and has enough depth and body to be sipped on slowly in a big old Bordeaux glass by itself.
+It’s a classic Right-Bank Merlot dominant blend that can be enjoyed with pretty much anything on a table and has enough depth and body to be sipped on slowly in a big old Bordeaux glass by itself.

 Out of stock